Convert ODT to TEX

 • Professional publishing quality

-• Plain text (version control)
+• Plain text (perfect for Git)

 • Precise control over layout